Last Updated on April 21, 2026

 - Optimize system configuration – Make sure that the new environment is properly configured to handle the expected workloads.
 Use SolarWinds Server & Application Monitor or a similar tool to monitor system performance and fine-tune configurations for optimal performance.

 - Monitor performance post-migration – Continuously monitor the new system’s performance and address any issues immediately.
+Continuous monitoring is crucial for detecting schema drift, data quality issues, and anomalies throughout the migration process, enabling early problem detection and maintaining data integrity.
 Use Dynatrace or a similar tool for real-time monitoring and analytics.

 - Plan for contingencies – Have a rollback or remediation plan in place in case of significant performance degradation.
 Veeam Backup & Replication is a good tool for easy rollbacks and recovery.